 In this article, I'll be sharing 8 of them with you.
 The next time you publish a piece of content, use these social media hacks to boost social shares.

 8 social media hacks to get more social shares

 1. Focus on where your target audience is

 It’s easy to get caught up in the next big social network but the true winners of social media marketing are brands that are active on the same platform as their customers.
 This is the foundation to social media marketing success.

 It’s why fashion brands excel on Pinterest, and why B2B brands generate leads from LinkedIn.
 It’s business 101.

-And if you’re unsure which social network your audience can be found, use the chart below:
+And if you’re unsure which social sharing sites to use, use the chart below: